 Mainstream medical doctors typically encourage dairy consumption, unless there’s an obvious problem, such as a milk allergy.

-Holistic healers often tell you to opposite.
+Holistic healers often tell you the exact opposite – go dairy free.

 With such radically different advice, how do we know which camp is right?